Chenyc666/Food-Order-Project/README.md

 This class showcases the creation and manipulation of a linked list that represents a menu.
 The linked list stores various menu items, each with an associated ID, name, and price.

 # CustomerOrder
+It has a constructor that takes in the customer's name, their ordered items, and the total cost, and initializes the member variables.

 # Main.java